pollen-robotics/reachy-2021-docs/content/VR/problem/debug/index.md

 Come back to menu and validate your choices again to be able to fix a new position.

 **Reachy movements are jerky**
-The connection is not fast enough between the robot and your computer.
+The connection is not fast enough between the robot and your computer, or another program may be alterating the reactivity.

 ## I have no image in 2D or 3D view
 The camera services may not be working on the robot.
-Launch the corresponding services on the robot side.
+Launch the corresponding services on the robot side if necessary.